-- Confidentiality: Protection of data, information and programmes against unauthorised access and disclosure. - Integrity: Factual and technical accuracy and completeness of all information and data during processing. - Availability: Information, data, applications, IT systems and IT networks are available for processing. - Resilience: Denoted as an aspect of availability and thus the capacity of information, data, applications, IT systems and IT networks in the event of malfunction, failure or heavy use.
+- Confidentiality: Protection of data, information and programmes against unauthorised access and disclosure. - Integrity: Factual and technical accuracy and completeness of all information and data during processing. - Availability: Reliable access to information and data by authorised users. - Resilience: Denoted as an aspect of availability and thus the capacity of information, data, applications, IT systems and IT networks in the event of malfunction, failure or heavy use.